akeneo/pim-api-docs/content/guides/ecommerce-connection/step4-define-your-first-scope.md

 You have to choose these versions according to:
 * The number of potential users owning this version.
-* The lifetime of this version (it is useless to specifically develop a version compatible with a version of your eCommerce solution if this one doesn't exist anymore in a month or two).
+* The lifetime of this version.
+It is useless to specifically develop a version compatible with a version of your eCommerce solution if this one won't exist anymore in a couple of months.

 ## What are Akeneo's recommendations regarding the scope of an initial eCommerce connector release?